North East Line: Opening of reserved stations

 The Buangkok station opened as scheduled "with much fanfare".
 Since its opening, however, the station averaged only 1,386 daily riders instead of the expected 6,000.
-Many residents still traveled to the adjacent Sengkang and Hougang stations due to their amenities.
+Many residents still travelled to the adjacent Sengkang and Hougang stations due to their amenities.
 SBS Transit, after saying that it was still "too early to draw a conclusion" about ridership, remained committed to keeping the station open to serve future developments nearby.

+Despite early predictions that that the NEL would incur heavy losses for SBS Transit, the line became profitable in its third year of operations.
+Average daily ridership more than doubled from 156,000 in 2003 to 380,000 by 2009.
+Gan Juay Kiat, executive director of SBS Transit, attributed the growth to rapid housing development in Sengkang and Punggol.
+Charles Chong, the Member of Parliament for Pasir Ris–Punggol who had lobbied for Buangkok's station earlier opening, argued that the line itself had attracted residents to the new towns.
+By then, Buangkok station's daily ridership had also risen to 7,000.

 Woodleigh station, built near the former Bidadari cemetery, was scheduled to open seven or eight years after the rest of the line.
 In January 2011, The Straits Times reported that preparations for the station's opening had been ongoing since the second half of 2010; the newspaper speculated that the station would open in mid-2011 to serve new developments in the area.
 In a March parliamentary session, Transport Minister Raymond Lim confirmed that the station would open on 20 June 2011.
 SBS deployed several staff members to assist confused commuters who alighted at Woodleigh station instead of the adjacent Serangoon station.
 Others alighted to view the station's interior or try an alternative route from the station.